Fort Adams, Mississippi: History

 In December 1801, Fort Adams was the site of the negotiation and signing of a treaty between the Choctaw and the United States government.
 The Treaty of Fort Adams was the first in a series of treaties that ceded Choctaw land to the U.S. government and eventually led to the expulsion of the Choctaw Nation from lands east of the Mississippi River.
 In exchange for 2,641,920 acre of land, the Choctaws received merchandise worth about $2,000 plus three sets of tools for blacksmithery.
+In 1803 General James Wilkinson had Colonel Thomas Butler arrested at Fort Adams on charges of being out of U.S. Army dress regulation because he maintained the old style queue (ponytail); Butler's court martial was held in Fredericktown, Maryland.